 Federico Álvarez García

 Dr. Federico Alvarez is Telecom Engineer with honours (2003) and Ph.
 D. (2009), both by the “Universidad Politécnica de Madrid”.
-He is working as assistant professor lecturing in the “Telecommunication Systems” and “Visual Communications” area in UPM.
+He is working as Professor lecturing in the “Telecommunication Systems” and “Visual Communications” area in UPM.
 He develops his research within the research group in the Visual Telecommunications Applications group (GATV) of the "ETS Ingenieros de Telecomunicación" of the "Universidad Politécnica de Madrid".
 He is nowadays the coordinator of EasyTV and FI-GLOBAL, and technical coordinator of ICT4LIFE in H2020.
 He has been in the last 10 years also leading the UPM participation in several EU-funded projects, such as the SEA, SIMPLE, AWISSENET, RESCUER, FI-PPP project XIFI (on experimentation infrastructures), .... and coordinated the projects nextMEDIA, INFINITY and FI-LINKS.
 He worked as expert for the European Institute for Prospective Technological Studies for mobile search.
 He had taken part in standardisation bodies such as DVB-ETSI or CENELEC TC206 and is author and co-author of (70+) papers in journals, congresses and books in the field of ICT technologies.
 He is serving in the Programme Committee of several congresses and as reviewer of scientific journals.
 He organised the Future Internet Assembly in Madrid in December 2008.

 Silvia Uribe Mayoral